phluid61/internet-drafts/file-scheme/draft.md

 from the local system's representation of file paths, and any systems or devices that transport file URIs MUST NOT alter the case of file URIs they transport.

-It is intended to support file URIs that take the following forms:

-Local files:

-* `file:///path/to/file`

-   > A "traditional" file URI for a local file, with an empty
-     authority.
-This is the most common format in use today.

-* `file:/path/to/file`

-   > A "modern" minimal representation of a local file, with no
-     authority field and an absolute path that begins with a slash "/".

-* `file:c:/path/to/file`

-   > The minimal representation of a local file in a DOS- or
-     Windows-based environment, with no authority field and an absolute path that begins with a drive letter.

-* `file:c/path/to/file`

-   > Representations of a local file in a DOS- or Windows-based
-     environment, using alternative representations of drive letters.
-     This construct is supported for compatibility with historical implementations, but deprecated by this specification.

-Non-local files:

-* `file://host.example.com/path/to/file`

-   > The ideal representation of a non-local file, with an explicit
-     authority.

-* `file:////host.example.com/path/to/file`

-   > The "traditional" representation of a non-local file, with an
-     empty authority and a complete (transformed) UNC string in the path.

-* `file://///host.example.com/path/to/file`

-   > As above, with an extra slash between the empty authority and the
-     transformed UNC string, conformant with the definition from
-     {{RFC1738}}; see: exceptions in {{unc-to-uri}}.
-This representation is deprecated by this specification.
-It is notably used by the Firefox web browser.

 # Operations on file URIs  {#operations}